Updated June 22, 2021

-Genesis Health System has issued heightened visitor restrictions to protect patients and health care professionals during seasonal influenza and COVID-19 outbreaks.
+Genesis Health System has heightened visitor restrictions to protect patients and health care professionals during seasonal influenza and COVID-19 outbreaks.

-- Actively dying patient may have 2 visitors.
+- COVID-positive inpatients may not have visitors.

 These temporary restrictions may be a disruption but are necessary toward our goal of safe patient care and healthy staff to provide that care.

 In all situations, patient care comes first.
 If screening visitors delays care or service to a patient, the patient will take priority and visitors will be expected to wait.
 This may mean the patient is taken to their room first and the visitor waits to be screened before they are allowed to join the patient.